IshaanAdarsh/Postgres-extension-tutorial/Quick-Start/Prerequisite.md

     - The Extension API enables seamless integration of the extension's functionality with the core database system.

 5. **Installation and Management:**
-    - Extensions are installed using SQL commands, such as `CREATE EXTENSION` or `ALTER EXTENSION`, which reference the extension's control file.
+    - Extensions are installed using the SQL command `CREATE EXTENSION`, and updated with the `ALTER EXTENSION` command, both of which reference the extension's control file.
     - During installation, PostgreSQL reads the control file, validates dependencies, executes the installation script, and sets up the extension in the database.
     - Extensions can be managed using SQL commands to enable, disable, upgrade, or uninstall them.